-Gary Morris Senior Forensic Death Investigator Johnson County

-Gary Morris began his service with the Johnson County Medical Examiner's Office as a Reserve Investigator in 2006.
+Gary Morris Senior Forensic Death Investigator - Johnson County a Reserve Investigator in 2006.
 He served in several positions with the Johnson County Medical Examiner's Office before advancing to his current position as Chief Forensic Death Investigator, a position he has held since 2011.